ldaniels528/experiment/README.md

 );
 ```

-Additionally, there are times when you want to attempt an INSERT, but perform an UPDATE if it fails due to a primark key
+Additionally, there are times when you want to attempt an INSERT, but perform an UPDATE if it fails due to a primary key
 constraint.
 In cases like these, you'll want to use the UPSERT statement.
 Consider the following:

 ```sql